lukkiddd/lukkiddd.github.io/_notes/Public/Adoption and Conversion Rates.md

 	- Link-Through-Rate
 	- Cite-Through-Rate
 - [[Evaluating Recommender Systems in Tourism - A Case Study from Austria]]
-	- CVR - Interact then issue an accomodation request
+	- CVR - Interact then issue an accommodation request
 - Where to go on your next trip - optimizing travel destinations based on user preferences
 	- Conversions
 - On the value of reminders within e-commerce recommendation
-	- CVR - Count if user clicked then subsequently visited the external sites
+	- CVR - Count if a user clicked then subsequently visited the external sites
 - A deployed people-to-people recommender system in online dating
 	- Positive contacts per user
 	- Open communications per user